 The application demonstrates the use of the Power libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L3 Forwarding Sample Application.
+The initialization and run-time paths are very similar to those of the L3 forwarding sample application (see Chapter 10 "L3 Forwarding Sample Application" for more information).
 The main difference from the L3 Forwarding sample application is that this application introduces power-aware optimization algorithms by leveraging the Power library to control P-state and C-state of processor based on packet load.